-Heart of America Psychology Training Consortium - Central Region has been accredited by the Commission on Accreditation of the American Psychological Association since fall of 2013.
+National Psychology Training Consortium - Central Region has been accredited by the Commission on Accreditation of the American Psychological Association since fall of 2013.
 This program is accredited for seven years.
-If you have any questions regarding the program or any of the member sites, please contact President/CEO, Adam Andreassen, Psy.D. by phone (417-812-6495) or email (aandreassen@haptconline.org).
+If you have any questions regarding the program or any of the member sites, please contact President/CEO, Adam Andreassen, Psy.D. by phone (417-812-6495) or email (aandreassen@psychologyinterns.org).